calizarr/PhenoPiSight/README.md

           * The debian version used is Raspbian GNU/Linux 8 (jessie) for these scripts.
       * At minimum before Ansible can work with the rPIs, they need an openssh-server (`sudo apt-get install openssh-server`); a unique hostname, IP address, or both; ssh keys from the centralized server copied onto them; and a user.
       * The preferred method is to configure one rPI with all of the settings which are the same across the entire bramble and then clone that image using any of the [available methods](http://www.htpcguides.com/easy-resize-and-back-up-raspberry-pi-sd-card-with-ubuntu/).
+  * Centralized server setup:
+      * Generate ssh-key for user that will interact with the bramble.
+          * `ssh-copy-id` will be the preferred command to copy keys.
+          * If automating, install and use `sshpass` to use the default rPI password without having to input it 180 times.
+      * Install Ansible using their documentation.
+          * If you want to use more advanced rsync options (i.e. rsh, controlmaster on rsync) then change the synchronize.py file with the one in the repo after changing the options in it.
+Use at your own risk.
+      * Use the playbooks (.yml files) here after setting up your ansible!
+      * The hosts file will need to be changed entirely to match your setup.

+## Ansible Playbooks and Bash Script ##